Your Account:

 • Can I get the COVID-19 vaccine at SHCS?

 At this time, the COVID-19 vaccine is not available at SHCS.
-Visit https://myturn.ca.gov/ to check your eligibility and schedule a vaccine appointment.
-Or check out the CSU resource page for more information.
+Use VaccineFinder to locate a COVID-19 vaccine near you or check out the CSUSM COVID-19 Resources & Guidelines page for more information.